HDR-Ecosystem/hdr2024/content/practical/restaurants.md

 weight: 1000
 ---

 There are many excellent restaurants in the Champaign-Urbana area.
-Below are some that are within ~2 miles of the conference venue.
+Below are some that are within ~2 miles of the conference venue (distance shown in parentheses).

 {{< flex-content >}}
 <--->